Any demand to sell M6 or TF1 flagship channels would be a deal breaker -TF1 CEO

 But Pelisson struck an optimistic tone when pressed by analysts to detail the reasons why he thought the deal could win antitrust approval without having to give up its most prized assets.

-He mentioned the approval the watchdog gave for the merger of French retailers Fnac and Darty in 2016 in a decision which took into account the rise of e-commerce and market leader Amazon (AMZN.O).
+He mentioned the approval the watchdog gave for the merger of French retailers Fnac and Darty in 2016 in a decision which took into account the rise of e-commerce and market leader Amazon.

 When asked if TF1 had sounded out the French government about the deal ahead of time, Pelisson said that was the case and that the response from the government was positive.